 Adults stand in the cloakrooms so that there is a presence throughout the space.
-They do not chat to one another.
-They keep quiet and watch the children.
+They should be focused on greeting or saying goodbye to the children.

-They remind children to turn their voices off, move carefully, take turns, not to waste time.
+They remind children to turn their voices off, move carefully and take turns.
+They make positive comments to the children that are meeting expectations.

-As children move out of the cloakroom, a member of support is ready, standing on the landing area to make sure the doors are held open and the children can walk through carefully.
+As children move out of the cloakroom, a member of support is ready, standing on the landing area to make sure the doors are held open, and the children can walk through carefully.